Welcome to our Youth Services page!

 2.)
 On Adult Content: If you have concerns about what types of content your child has access to at the library, you can ask for a restriction note to be put on their card (or yours, if they use your card to check out).
 For example, you might ask for "No R-rated movies" to be added as a note to their account.
 In accordance with the American Library Association's Access for Children and Young Adults to Nonprint Materials, the Spring Green Community Library is not responsible for policing what content is checked out by child and teen patrons, unless otherwise specified by parents.

 3.)
 Photo Release Policy: Children and adults participating in the Spring Green Community Library’s programs may be photographed by library staff members, newspaper or television reporters/photographers, or others involved with the program.
 These photographs may appear without compensation in newspapers or in productions, publications, on the web, or other printed or electronic materials related to the role and function of the Spring Green Community Library.
-Parents who do not want their children photographed should notify either Chris Baker (Youth Services Librarian) or the Library Director.
+Parents who do not want their children photographed should notify library staff as soon as possible.